ye666w/resChecker/README.md

 3. Activate the required checkboxes.
 4. Press "OPEN".

-The browser window does not need to be full screen to work.
+The browser window does not to be full screen to work.
 Pop-ups must be allowed.
 You can change existing resolutions or add your own ones in the config.js file.